sofibee/kindbodychallenge/README.md

 Follow these steps to get the
 application up and running:

-1. Create tables with `rails db:migrate`
+1. Create tables with `rails db:migrate`.
-According to the MVC structure, the app will create a ‘Patients’ and ‘Notes’ models with associated database tables.
+According to the MVC structure, the app will create ‘Patients’ and ‘Notes’ models with associated database tables.

 2. Populate database with `rake db:seed`